IVRPowers/blog/content/post/products/video-rtc-core-features.md

 Know more about our Video RTC core features here:

+## Video Calling.
+Video Gateway provides a simpler way for people to communicate via web.
+It integrates seamlessly into the workflows and it is easy to manage.
+Agents or customers can communicate instantly over video without downloading software or installing plugins.
+[Learn more](http://blog.ivrpowers.com/post/products/video-rtc-video-calling/).

+## Voice Calling.
+Video Gateway  ensures that no one misses out on the full application experience.
+It helps to provide an effective customer care, offering the option to hear voices in real-time.
+Voice Calling keeps interactions as easy, simply and fast as possible.
+[Learn more](http://blog.ivrpowers.com/post/products/video-rtc-voice-calling/).

 ## Live Chat.
 Video Gateway supports Live Chat feature thru a DataChannel.
 You can customize all the User or Agent front-end in Flash or HTML5 according the gateway mode you have deployed for your service.
 Live Chat is designed to allow quick written messages between peers.
 [Learn more](http://blog.ivrpowers.com/post/products/video-rtc-live-chat/).